wroge/scan/README.md

 - With ```Each[T](ctx, func(ctx, T) error, Rows, ...Column[T])``` it is possible to scan large number of rows.

+## Data Races

+Each 'Column' scans its value in a pointer.
+Thus it is not possible to use them in parallel processes.
+For more information see this [issue](https://github.com/wroge/scan/issues/2).

 ## Benchmarks

 - ```Standard``` scans rows by hand.